vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 (where it's not just the weight of the load but the awkward way it hangs which means I need to use grip strength).

-## Current protocol and status as of 2025-02-28
+## Current protocol and status as of 2025-05-26

 ### First of alternating days (focus on maintaining)

 I do this sequence every alternating day in the morning, with the steps in quick succession:

-* Right hand on 150 lb: I close and keep closed for about 19 to 31 seconds (as long as I can).
-I generally average about 22 to 28 seconds.
+* Right hand on 150 lb: I close and keep closed for about 15 to 31 seconds (as long as I can).
+I used to average about 22 to 28 seconds but of late (in May 2025 in India after travel-related adjustment) have been averaging about 15 to 25 seconds.

+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
+In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
+Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

+* Left hand on 150 lb: I close and keep closed for about 7 to 25 seconds.

   NOTE ADDED 2024-11-15: In cold weather, when my hands are cold